alvar-freude/Posemo/README.md

 You can see all options with a short description via `--help` (Short: `-h`) or with default values via `--show_options`.

-Result is now in the outfile; if no outfile is given, then output goes to STDOUT.
+The result is now in the outfile; if no outfile is given, then output goes to STDOUT.
 Messages (INFO, …) go to STDERR, so you can redirect them both.

 For more complex configuration look into the examples in `conf/` or the tests in `t/`.